 A resuscitation unit in the form of a temporary or permanent construction, designed for use in the service park and equipped in accordance with Supplement 4; two beds are necessary and sufficient.
+The unit must be capable of rendering immediate care to a critically ill or injured patient.
+It must also be able to render care for general medical problems.

-It should be suitable for treating both patients with minor injuries and patients requiring intensive care.
-A doctor qualified in resuscitation is assigned to each unit.
+A doctor proficient in resuscitation and experienced in the pre-hospital treatment of accident victims is assigned to each unit.